envima/photodb/_pages/usage.md

+---
-# PhotoDB & PhotoApp Usage
+title: PhotoDB & PhotoApp Usage
+sidebar:
+  nav: usage
+---

 Users can interact with PhotoDB over the web interface, PhotoApp.
 Here, images may be visually inspected, preprocessed, and annotated.